ibm-cloud-docs/monitoring/windows.md

 # Monitoring a Windows environment
 {: #windows}

-Windows support with Prometheus

-You can monitor a Windows system with {{site.data.keyword.mon_full_notm}}.
+The standard Sysdig agent cannot be installed on a Windows platform.
+In order to monitor a Windows system with {{site.data.keyword.mon_full_notm}}, you can leverage the Prometheus WMI Exporter to perform the collection of the metrics on the system.
 {:shortdesc}

+Once the metrics are collected you have two options for publishing the metrics to Sysdig, remotely scraping the metrics with a Linux Sysdig agent,or pushing from a local instance of Prometheus using remote write.
+Step 3 will cover these two options, but step 1 and 2 are the same regardless of how the metrics are sent.

 Complete the following steps to configure the following Windows images to send metrics to a Sysdig instance:
 * Windows Server 2019 Standard Edition (64 bit)
 * Windows Server 2016 Standard Edition (64 bit)
 * Windows Server 2012 Standard Edition (64 bit)
 * Windows Server 2012 R2 Standard Edition (64 bit)

-To monitor a Windows system with {{site.data.keyword.mon_full_notm}}, complete the following steps:

 ## Step 1.
 Configure the Prometheus WMI exporter
 {: #windows_step1}